fabiospampinato/watcher/readme.md

 - `recursive`: whether to watch recursively or not.
   - by default this is set to `false`.
   - this is supported under all OS'.
-  - this is implemented natively by Node itself under macOS and Windows.
+  - this is implemented natively by Node itself under macOS and Windows, and under Linux too when using Node v20.13+/v22.1+.
 - `renameDetection`: whether the library should attempt to detect renames and emit `rename`/`renameDir` events.
   - by default this is set to `false`.
   - rename detection may cause a delayed event emission, because the library may have to wait some more time for it.